VitorSchutz/VitorSchutz/README.md

 ### My work🔧

-Currently I'm making small programs in Python just to not lose practice but I'm looking for a Back-End job and I'm accepting proposals.

-I've been in a Game Development Project in Game Maker for 2 years
+I'm currently studying Information Technology at college but I have great knowledge in Python and I do some projects so I don't lose practice, in addition I have 2 years of experience with game development in Game Maker Language

   ##
   ![Snake animation](https://github.com/VitorSchutz/VitorSchutz/blob/output/github-contribution-grid-snake.svg)